daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Ally Use

 Foci that prioritize providing NPC followers to the character are ally use foci.
-The followers give aid to the PC in a variety of ways, but at base they usually provide an asset to the character’s actions.
+The followers give aid to the PC in a variety of ways, but at base they usually provide an asset to the character's actions.

 Multiple potential themes exist within the ally use category, from abilities that allow a character to summon or craft allies to those that allow them to attract allies through fame, magic, or essential authority or charisma.

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary for the character to keep an ally.
 For instance, someone with a focus that uses super-science to create robot allies would require tools to build and repair those allies.
-Some foci in this category don’t require anything to gain or retain their benefits.
+Some foci in this category don't require anything to gain or retain their benefits.

-**Minor Effect Suggestions:** The NPC ally’s tasks are eased on its next turn.
+**Minor Effect Suggestions:** The NPC ally's tasks are eased on its next turn.

 **Major Effect Suggestions:** The NPC ally gains an immediate extra action.